Overview of Tamil Nadu Pollution Control Board

 The following are the main functions of the Tamil Nadu Pollution Control Board as per the provisions of Water (Prevention and Control of Pollution) Act, 1947 and the Air (Prevention and Control of Pollution) Act, 1981:

-Documents for Karnataka State Pollution Control Board consent
+Necessary Papers for Karnataka State Pollution Control Board consent

 Procedure for Tamil Nadu Pollution Control Board Consent